SSH Certificate Authentication

 In such cases, using SSH certificate authentication is a well established, secure, and scalable method to manage SSH, popularized by engineering teams at Facebook, Netflix and Uber.

-Banyan can be configured to enable SSH certificate authentication using an SSH CA. Banyan leverages the Shield component that manages a Private PKI (Public Key Infrastructure), also known as a Internal CA (Certificate Authority), to distribute X.509 Certificates to also distribute SSH certificates.
+CSE can be configured to enable SSH certificate authentication using an SSH CA. Cloud Secure Edge leverages a Private PKI (Public Key Infrastructure), also known as a Internal CA (Certificate Authority), to distribute X.509 Certificates to also distribute SSH certificates.

 Best of all, the SSH certificate authentication mechanism works seamlessly with the Mutually Authenticated TLS (MTLS) mechanism, letting you choose one or both capabilities based on your needs.